 - Stream local media files (videos, music, and photos) to Chromecast through a tab of Chrome browser.

 - Use Chrome browser extension (Videostream) to stream local media files (video ans music) to Chromecast.

 - Use Plex media server (and a free web app) to stream all media files (video, music and photos) to Chromecast.

-For more Chromecast tutorial, you may check our Chromecast how-to guide page.
+For more Chromecast tutorials, you may check our Chromecast how-to guide page.